gustaveroussy/sopa/docs/tutorials/snakemake.md

 # Snakemake pipeline

 Sopa comes with an existing [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline to get started quickly.
-This will not involve any coding, but requires some setup specific to `snakemake`.
+This will not involve any coding but requires some setup specific to `snakemake`.

 ## Install `sopa`